 If

-True, the origin vector of the straight is optimized to yield the smallest covariances.- n_samplesint
+True, the origin vector of the straight is optimized to yield the smallest covariances.- n_samplesint_like | None

 The number of samples generated for each data point.
 If

-Noneandmethod == 'cpp', samples are generated untiln_acceptedsamples get accepted.- n_acceptedint
+Noneandmethod == "cpp", samples are generated untiln_acceptedsamples get accepted.- n_acceptedint_like | None

 The number of samples to be accepted for each data point.
 Only available if

-method == 'cpp'.- optimize_samplingbool
+method == "cpp".- optimize_samplingbool

 Whether to optimize the data sampling for acceptance efficiency.